 We are only a little over two months away from the release of The Surge 2, but we had the pleasure of trying a preview of the first hours of the soulslike action-rpg developed by Deck13 and published by Focus Home Interactive.

 PREVIOUSLY ON SURGE ...

 The Surge showed us a dystopian future, with the Earth on the verge of total collapse.
-The population continues to age and many of the jobs that humans did to survive were rendered useless by the progress of technology.
-The evolution of technology, social unease and the relationship between man and environment have led humanity to a state of decadence that had never before been experienced in history.
+The population continues to age, and many of the jobs humans did to survive have been rendered useless by the advancement of technology.
+The evolution of technology, social unease and the relationship between man and environment have led humanity to a state of decadence that has never been experienced before in history.

 The events of The Surge 2 take place a couple of months after those recounted in the first chapter where, as Warren, we had in our hands the destiny of the human race and of the Earth.

 We abandon the claustrophobic settings of CREO Industries to move to Jericho City, a small oasis of beauty in this devastated world.
 In reality, everything you see in the city is artificial, a mere illusion wanted by the "powerful".

 The first major novelty of The Surge 2 is right in the main character, since we will no longer have our commands Warren, but we have the ability to create our own alter ego from scratch, with a somewhat sparse but functional customization menu.

 Created our character, we get to the heart of the story of The Surge 2, imprisoned and without memory in a detention facility just outside Jericho City.
 Although we have no idea how and why we are in this place, we immediately understand that the situation is quite serious, given that the prison is falling apart and we must find an escape route as soon as possible.